 Recommended DLC by Playstyle

 This table is intentionally framed by playstyle rather than absolute ranking.
-Before publication, verify current store names, prices, bundle status, and whether any pack has changed ownership or inclusion.
+Before buying, verify current store names, prices, bundle status, and whether any pack has changed ownership or inclusion.

 |---|---|---|---|